2600hz/kazoo/doc/installation.md

 * FreeSWITCH version 1.10+
     * It is required `mod_kazoo` plug-in to be enabled
     * Official 2600Hz [FreeSWITCH configurations](https://github.com/2600hz/kazoo-configs-freeswitch) is required
+    * It is recommended to install FreeSWITCH from [2600Hz CentOS repository](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7) to ease the installation.
 * Kamailio version 5.2+
     * It is required `kazoo` module to be enabled
     * Official 2600Hz [Kamailio configurations](https://github.com/2600hz/kazoo-configs-kamailio) is required
-    * It is recommended to install Kamailio from 2600Hz [CentOS repository](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7/#setup-the-server) to ease the installation.
+    * It is recommended to install Kamailio from [2600Hz CentOS repository](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7) to ease the installation.
-    * If you're installing the official Kamailio packages, you have to change the database in 2600Hz Kamailio configurations to use `sqlite` or you're choice of database.
+    * If you're installing the official Kamailio packages instead, you have to change the database in 2600Hz Kamailio configurations to use `sqlite` or you're choice of database.

 Other packages: